BrickspaceLab/paper-toolkit/README.md

 ### Installing

-1. Purchase Space from the Shopify theme store and create a duplicate
+1. Purchase Paper from the Shopify theme store and create a duplicate
 2. Clone this repo
 3. Replace `brickspacetestingstore.myshopify.com` in `package.json` with your Shopify store URL
 4. Run `npm install` to install dependencies
-5. Run `npm run pull` to download the your theme (be sure to select the theme that has Space installed)
+5. Run `npm run pull` to download the your theme (be sure to select the theme that has Paper installed)
 6. Run `npm run dev` to create a development preview
 7. Run `npm run build` to build production ready assets